ivartj/ltools/README.md

         lget [OPTIONS] <ATTRIBUTES>...

     ARGS:
         <ATTRIBUTES>...
-The attribute type name to get values of.
+The attribute type names to get values of.

     OPTIONS:
         -0, --null-delimit    Terminate output values with null bytes (0x00) instead of newlines.